 The projects aim to contribute to developing design methods for hydrogen driveline integration in powertrains relevant to road, air, and sea vehicles (R4a).
 Here, progress has been made in implementing simplified PEMFC stack models, including a Matlab/Simulink model with idealized cooling and boundary conditions, and a Simcenter Amesim model with a simple cooling loop.
+The Amesim PEMFC model has now been integrated with a custom balance-of-plant hardware model parameterized in cooperation with a number of OEM collaborations and supplemented with literature values.

 A further aim is to develop quantitative models for usage vs. durability (R4b).
-This will be addressed in the PhD1 project which is slated to begin 2023-03-01.
+This will be addressed in the PhD1 project which started in 2023-05-01.
+A simple PEMFC model has been developed in Amesim.
+For now, work here focuses on improving/replacing water transport used in the model and integrating submodels to track membrane stress, chemical activity, and hydration.